2025 Solar Incentives Guide for Auburn, AL - Tax Credits & Rebates

 Next Steps for Installing Solar in Auburn

-Solar incentives might be provided by your local utility company, the federal government or the Alabama government.
-The growing number of incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
-We suggest talking to your local Auburn solar installation company to learn more about these incentives and to be sure that you're getting the largest number possible for your solar system.
+Solar incentives may come from the federal government, the Alabama government or your local utility company.
+The large number of available incentives has contributed to a large increase in solar energy use in the last 15 years.
+It is a good idea to talk to your local Auburn solar installation company to learn more about these incentives and to be sure that you're getting the most money possible for your solar system.

 EcoWatch's Auburn, AL Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your system — or call a local Auburn solar installer — to learn about which incentives you may qualify for.
+An excellent idea would be to talk to someone from the company that installed your solar system – or get in touch with a local Auburn solar installer — to better understand which incentives you may qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.